Revery-Technologies/revery/README.md

   This is the file for the call settings.
 The user can either set it to automatically call the National Suicide Prevention Hotline, or add in a phone number to automatically call.

 ### /js/ImageSettings.js
   This is the file for image settings.
+It is not currently implemented, but will allow users to change the backgrounds in VR to whatever makes them comfortable.

 ### /js/EmergencyModeVR.js
   The Emergency Mode VR environment.
 It is currently not implemented, but it will have a VR environment where users can do an emergency hotline call when they are feeling unsafe.